 Procedure 1: Toileting

 Using the toilet is a chain of many small steps.
-Your child must be taught each of these steps to help her learn these habits effectively.
+Your child must be taught each of the following steps to help her learn these habits effectively:

 a.
 Come up with a signal for your child to use to tell you she needs to go to the toilet: